 • You have multiple savings accounts and want to consolidate.

-• Another place offers higher interest rates on savings accounts.
+• Another bank offers higher interest rates on savings accounts.

-• You want to change from a brick-and-mortar bank to an online entity.
+• You want to change from a brick-and-mortar bank to an online bank.

-• You aren’t happy with your bank’s customer service, online features, or some other aspect of banking.
+• You aren’t happy with your bank’s customer service or some other aspect of banking.